-1. CANDIDATE NOMINATIONS AND PROCEDURES
+14. CANDIDATE NOMINATIONS AND PROCEDURES

+Refer to OI Bylaws Section 6

-The Candidate Qualifications Committee (Iowa Policy 2D) is to solicit prospective candidates for each office to be filled, consider the qualifications of each prospective candidate and act as a nominating committee at the time of elections.
-The Governor appoints the Chair from the committee’s membership as per Optimist International Policy I-130 and Optimist International Bylaws Article VII, Section 6. (rev. 08/03/2019).
+The Candidate Qualifications Committee (Iowa Policy 20D) is to solicit prospective candidates for each office to be filled, consider the qualifications of each prospective candidate and act as a nominating committee at the time of elections.
+The Governor appoints the Chair from the committee’s membership as per Optimist International Policy I-130 and Optimist International Bylaws Article VIII, Section 6. (rev. 08/03/2019).

 Functioning under the provisions of the International Bylaws, the Nominating Committee shall seek, qualify and nominate one or more candidates for the office of Governor (or Governor-Elect).